turingschool/backend-curriculum-site/module1/lessons/inheritance.md

 In Ruby we can also override a method from our parent class by re-defining it in our child class.
 Doing this implies that there is some exception to a general rule.
 A `Mammal` class might have a method `lays_eggs?` that returns false that would work on most child classes, but we would then need to override that method on `Platypus` to return true.

+We'll diagram this concept before moving on.

-Let's take a look at an Intern class.
+Look at an Intern class below.
 Let's assume that at this company interns are paid an hourly wage, but are not paid a bonus.
 Their compensation would no longer be calculated as `base_salary + bonus`.
 Instead, we can redefine that method on `Intern`, and override the method of the same name on `Employee`.

 ```ruby
 require './employee'